On-shell action and the Bekenstein-Hawking entropy of supersymmetric black holes in $AdS_6$: Introduction and conclusions

 \section{Introduction and conclusions}

-Recently, via the AdS/CFT correspondence \cite{Maldacena:1997re}, there has been great success in microscopic counting of supersymmetric black hole entropy in $AdS_4$ \cite{Cacciatori:2009iz} due to the localization technique for calculating topologically twisted index in three-dimensional quantum field theories \cite{Benini:2015noa, Benini:2015eyy}.
-More recently, progress has been made in microscopic counting of entropy of supersymmetric black holes in $AdS_6$ \cite{Suh:2018tul, Hosseini:2018usu, Suh:2018szn} by topologically twisted index for five-dimensional field theories \cite{Hosseini:2018uzp, Crichigno:2018adf}.{\footnote{Note the title changes for \cite{Suh:2018tul, Suh:2018szn} soon.}} In $AdS_4$ and $AdS_6$, the Bekenstein-Hawking entropy of static supersymmetric black holes was shown to be counted by topologically twisted index.
+Recently, via the AdS/CFT correspondence, \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj}, there has been great success in microscopic counting of the Bekenstein-Hawking entropy of supersymmetric black holes in $AdS_4$, \cite{Cacciatori:2009iz, DallAgata:2010ejj, Hristov:2010ri}, by a topologically twisted index of three-dimensional quantum field theories, \cite{Benini:2015noa, Benini:2015eyy}.
+Further progress has been made for supersymmetric black holes in $AdS_6$, \cite{Suh:2018tul, Hosseini:2018usu, Suh:2018szn}, by the topologically twisted index of five-dimensional superconformal field theories, \cite{Hosseini:2018uzp, Crichigno:2018adf}.